maeyler/JS/PWA.md

 ### A Good Example Explains It Best
 [Resilient Web Design](https://resilientwebdesign.com/) is a wonderful book that explains the history of the Web.

-When you open this page, a PWA-aware bowser (eg Chrome) will give the option to open it as an app.
+When you open this page, a PWA-aware browser (e.g. Chrome) will give the option to open it as an app.

 ### PWA -- Stage 1
 Two steps will make your web page look like a web app under Android/Chrome

-* Add `manifest.json` and insert this line to the main page: <br>
+1. Add `manifest.json` and insert this line to the main page: <br>
 `<link rel="manifest" href="manifest.json">`
 ```
 {